 Blog header image: Understanding Brand Guidelines article.

 Your brand is your company’s most important asset.
 It’s more than just words on a page or images on a screen ⏤ it’s how you communicate with and attract your audience.
-From your logo to every customer interaction, it’s the identity of your organization.
+From your logo to each customer interaction, it’s the identity of your organization.

 What are brand guidelines?

 Brand guidelines are the standards and rules an organization uses to maintain brand consistency across channels.
-They define the framework for visual, verbal, or written communication and they set the foundation for a solid brand to grow and thrive.
+They define the framework for visual, verbal, or written communication, and they set the foundation for a solid brand to grow and thrive.

-What should be included in brand guidelines?
+What should you include in brand guidelines?

 Brand guidelines standardize color and font usage, logo application, tone and voice, image styles, graphics usage, brand sentiment, and more.
 While brand guidelines might seem limiting at first, they can actually allow for more creativity in your work.
-With guidelines that establish what you can and can’t do, teams can create within a framework, instead of starting from scratch each time.
+With guidelines that establish what you can and can’t do, teams can create within a framework instead of starting from scratch each time.

 While brand guidelines will differ for each organization, they typically include: